wpovernight/bulk-emails-for-woocommerce/README.md

-# bulk-emails-for-woocommerce# Bulk Emails for WooCommerce
+# Bulk Emails for WooCommerce

 The **Bulk Emails for WooCommerce** plugin allows you to send default WooCommerce emails in bulk for selected orders directly from the orders list.